The Importance of CBD Lab Testing

 In this explosive CBD market, we recommend that you are discerning about the CBD products you buy.
 Make sure the company that’s selling you a CBD product can provide you with current lab results, indicating the actual active potency and if the product is free of contaminants.

 ↝ How can you tell if an infused product has the advertised active potency?
 Request the lab results!
-This documentation should be made available to you.
+If a company sells lab tested CBD, this documentation should be made available to you.
 If you bought an edible, beverage, topical, capsule/supplement, or tincture, the provided lab results should not be of the hemp extract or CBD isolate (pure crystal CBD, 0% THC) used to infuse the product, it should be of the final product that you purchased.

-↝ Why?
-Often times, the intended potency levels can be reduced or lost during the manufacturing process for various reasons.
+↝ Why check?
+Oftentimes, the intended potency levels can be reduced or lost during the manufacturing process for various reasons.
 There could be an error during product formulation or maybe the extract/CBD isolate used to infuse the product was not tested to confirm potency levels beforehand.
 Maybe the company wants to make a quick buck?